 Darren Miller focuses his practice on real estate construction and development and other transactional matters.
-He is a member of the firm’s Campus Infrastructure & Community Development team.
+He leads the firm’s New York Alcoholic Beverage team and is a member of the firm’s Campus Infrastructure & Community Development team.

 In addition to my construction practice, I represent clients in structuring and negotiating a variety of commercial real estate transactions, from acquisitions and sales to leases.

-Syracuse University School of Law, J.D., magna cum laude
+Syracuse University College of Law, J.D., magna cum laude

 State University of New York at Binghamton, B.A.